License #070209257

 To build a solid mathematical foundation, first grade math implements direct, systematic instruction, hands-on manipulatives and independent practice.
 We help students develop conceptual understanding, math competence, and confidence in numerical operations.
 Multiple strategies are used to develop number sense and problem solving.
 Students become budding mathematicians, as they investigate data, graphs, money, time, geometry, measurement, fractions and probability.
 Over the course of the year, addition and subtraction facts are memorized to 12, and doubles facts to 18.

 Science is a time of hands-on investigation and discovery.
-Our units include: Solids and Liquids, Air and Weather, and Plants and Animals.
+Our units include: Solids and Liquids, Air and Weather and Plants and Animals.
 As they work together, students have the opportunity to explore and observe the world that God has created.
 Fascinating lessons both excite and train young, scientific minds to uncover God’s designs and students record these findings with illustrations.
 For students, highlights of the year include their discovering how things are made, at our annual “Take Apart Shop” and presenting their own inventions at the “First Grade Invention Convention.”

 As we explore Finding God’s Promises in the Bible this year, second graders use the book of Exodus to study the life of Moses.
 In this study, the promises of God are evident, as the Israelites and their leader see both victory and tribulation as they learn to trust God.
 One theme of importance in our curriculum is encouraging our students to “conform to the image” of Jesus Christ (Romans 8:28).
 A strong emphasis is placed on character development, with lessons that encourage the students to make wise decisions for themselves.